How Steadyline Keeps Your Mental Health Data Safe

 What is not in that payload:

-The AI sees aggregate statistics and theme labels — not a window into your personal writing.
+The AI sees aggregate statistics and theme labels, not your personal writing.
+The themes sent to cloud AI are extracted tags, not your original words.

 Layer 4: Health Connect data never leaves the device